Alaska Native 8th Graders

 Camp 1 – June 12 to July 5, 2019 | Camp 2 – July 13 to Aug.
 5, 2019

-Litnaugwiq is a federally funded program offered by Seldovia Village Tribe Health and Wellness in partnership with Ageya.
+Ageya is a federally funded program offered by Seldovia Village Tribe Health and Wellness.
 This experiential program prepares students for High school by providing a unique experience of

-If you are an Alaska Native eighth grader and wish to register for the Litnaugwiq camp please use the following link to enroll online:
+If you are an Alaska Native eighth-grader and wish to register for the Ageya camp please use the following link to enroll online: